-During these checkups, you may undergo tests including a physical exam, blood tests, bone marrow aspirates, biopsies, and x-rays or other imaging.
-These will be tailored to your specific situation.
-The length of your follow-up care and the frequency of your visits depend on the nature of your disease, its stage, and the treatments you received.
+These tests will be tailored to your specific situation.
+How long you stay in our care and how frequently you see your MSK doctors depends on the nature of your disease, its stage, and the treatments you received.

-At Memorial Sloan Kettering, nurse practitioners who specialize in lymphomas also provide follow-up care.
+At MSK, nurse practitioners who specialize in lymphoma also provide follow-up care.
 Many of these services are also offered through our Survivorship Center.

 If you experience any new symptoms, you should contact your doctor, even between scheduled visits.
 After a few years of follow-up, you may be able to transition to the care of your primary care physician and see your oncologist only when you need to.
 MSK experts are always available if you or your doctors ever have a cancer-related question, or if a new cancer-related problem arises.
 We’re here for you as long as you need us.